Lib–Lab pact: Possible coalition after 2015 general election

 Nick Clegg stated his opinion prior to the 2010 general election that the party which wins the most seats but fails to get an absolute majority in the house has the right to attempt to form a government first, either on their own or in a coalition.
 He stated his willingness to work with the Labour Party if it won a plurality of the votes in 2015.
 However, some reports said it was unlikely that this would happen under the leadership of Nick Clegg, as both Ed Miliband and Ed Balls voiced discontent with Nick Clegg over his partnership with David Cameron.
 Later reports indicated that Miliband and Balls were more relaxed with the thought of a Lib–Lab government after the 2015 election.
 According to an article in The Daily Telegraph, a shadow Cabinet minister who was close to Miliband said: "Our activists really hate Clegg.
 But if having him as Deputy Prime Minister was the price of getting Ed into Number 10 then they would have to stick it."
 For years, Miliband is said to have refused to speak to Clegg, although relations thawed as the 2015 election grew closer.
 A senior party figure said, "The contact is there and the leaders' offices are now in touch."
 Senior members of Miliband's team, including Lord Adonis, the former Cabinet minister, had been urging him privately to prepare for fresh coalition negotiations after the 2015 general election because opinion polls suggested no party would win an outright majority in 2015.

 In 2014, Lib Dem minister Norman Lamb warned that "it could be enormously damaging for [the Lib Dems]" if the party went into coalition with Miliband's Labour.
 However, neither a coalition nor a pact between the Lib Dems and Labour was possible, following the Conservatives winning a majority at the 2015 general election and the loss of 49 Liberal Democrat seats.
 The scale of victory was unexpected by all major polls, and this was the first time a Conservative majority government had been formed in 23 years.

 Possible coalition after 2019 general election

 Jo Swinson, the Liberal Democrat leader, hinted at a possible alliance after the 2019 general election in the event that Jeremy Corbyn resigned as Labour leader.
 Once again, this was not possible, because the Conservatives received a majority of seats at the election, meaning that a Lib–Lab pact would be below the majority mark.

 Possible coalition after the 2024 general election

-After the 2023 local elections, in which both Labour and Liberal Democrats made gains.
+In the 2023 local elections both Labour and the Liberal Democrats made gains.
 Both Keir Starmer, the Labour leader, and Ed Davey, the Liberal Democrat leader, refused to rule out a possible alliance after the 2024 general election.
 On 13 June 2023, Labour Party National Campaign Coordinator Shabana Mahmood ruled out a Lib–Lab pact in the by-elections in Mid Bedfordshire, Uxbridge and South Ruislip and Selby and Ainsty.